-1. If necessary, open the chassis while the system is running to determine which fan has failed.
-Never run the server for an extended period of time with the chassis cover open.
-2. Unplug the fan cable from the serverboard and remove the failed fan from the chassis.
-3. Replace the failed fan with an identical 4cm fan, available from Supermicro.
-4. Push the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
-5. Reposition the fan housing back over the two mounting posts in the system, then reconnect the fan wires to the same fan headers on the serverboard.
-6. Power up the system and check that the fan is working properly and that the LED on the control panel has turned off.
-Finish by replacing the chassis cover.
+1. After determining which fan has failed, turn off the system power.
+2. Unplug the fan wiring from the serverboard and remove the failed fan.
+3. Press the fan release tab to lift the failed fan from the chassis and pull it completely from the chassis.
+4. Place the new fan into the vacant space in the housing while making sure the arrows on the top of the fan (indicating air direction) point in the same direction as the arrows on the other fans.
+5. Power up the system and check that the fan is working properly before replacing the chassis cover.